The Pedagogical Implications of Gadamer's 'Logic of Question and Answer'

 ''Truth and Method' Fifty Years After: Gadamer's Influence on the Humanities'

 Vessey, David, "The Pedagogical Implications of Gadamer's 'Logic of Question and Answer'" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 10.
+10.